 The Endangered Wildlife Trust’s Riverine Rabbit Programme is based in the tiny Karoo town of Loxton, and works closely with local farmers to save the rabbit, including rehabilitating degraded riverbanks with suitable plants.

 The riverine rabbit (Bunolagus monticularis) is nocturnal.
 It lies up in shallow scrapes under bushes during the day, and sallies out at night to hunt for its favourite buchu and inkbush leaves and flowers.
-Riverine rabbits only live for about 3 years, and females mostly have about 4 babies in their lifetimes, all born in burrows lined with fur and leaves.
+Riverine rabbits only live for about three years, and females mostly have about four babies in their lifetimes, all born in burrows lined with fur and leaves.